top of page

 Level 1: Human Factors

-Expert-led live two-day accredited course to develop knowledge and skills in human factors and road risk management.
+Expert-led online two-day accredited course to develop knowledge and skills in human factors and road risk management.

 Level 1 of the Human Factors and Road Risk Management programme focuses on how the individual interacts with the vehicle and road environment.
 The course develops competences in identifying when and how human error in road use is most likely to occur and what strategies can be put in place to mitigate the risk.